Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Configuration of Tests

 However, this component is not a necessary one, as {\sc Imcom} can aim for any target PSF that is sufficiently wide.
 (Otherwise, {\sc Imcom} would encounter the ``division-by-zero'' problem in Fourier space; see Section~5 of \papthree.)
 For example, we can set $\varepsilon$ in Equation~(\ref{eq:airy}) to zero to ``eliminate'' obstruction caused by the secondary mirror of Roman.
 More importantly, during the development of {\sc PyImcom} and the preparation for OU24 coadds, we found that using a simple Gaussian function

 as the target output PSF has some benefits.
-Intuitively, although a Gaussian has large-wavenumber modes that do not exist in input images, analysis pipelines usually assume that the PSF is something like a Gaussian.
+Intuitively, although a Gaussian has large-wavenumber modes that do not exist in input images, our analysis pipelines usually work better with Gaussian or Gaussian-like PSFs.
 Therefore, both \papthree\ and OU24 used Gaussian PSFs.

 In this paper, we conduct tests to investigate the impact of both functional form and size of a target output PSFs.
 Specifically, we compare: i) Gaussian, obscured Airy, and unobscured Airy with the same width, and ii) Gaussian PSFs with three different widths.
 Figure~\ref{fig:target_PSFs} illustrate the five target PSFs in the H158 band; width parameters for the first set of comparisons are tabulated in Table~\ref{tab:extrasmooth}.
 (For the second set, the widths of narrow and wide Gaussians can be easily computed from those of benchmark Gaussians.)
 We note that for our benchmark cases, the widths of Gaussian PSFs are taken from OU24 coadds.
 As we can see from Figure~\ref{fig:target_PSFs}, compared to Airy disks, Gaussian PSFs are much more concentrated in real space, and thus extended in Fourier space.
 Linear obscuration in Equation~(\ref{eq:airy}) manifests as an oscillating feature in the radial profile; but because of the Gaussian smoothing, the obscured Airy disk still has a monotonic profile.
 From Table~\ref{tab:extrasmooth}, it is clear that $\theta_{\rm Airy}$ increases with the central wavelength of a band, and obscuration makes it smaller.
 Since the widths of the Gaussian PSFs were set empirically, it is not unexpected that the ``extra smooth'' factors ($\theta_{\rm Gauss}$) for Airy disks are sometimes not monotonic.